 And if you are, guess what?
 You’re right.

-Gastric dilation volvulus or bloat is a very serious life threatening medical condition that occurs when a dog develops too much gas within its stomach that can cause stomach torsion to occur cutting off the blood supply to several organs within your dog’s body leading to necrosis of the affected organs and death to your pet!
+Gastric dilation volvulus or bloat is a severe life-threatening medical condition that occurs when a dog develops too much gas within its stomach that can cause stomach torsion to occur, cutting off the blood supply to several organs within your dog’s body and leading to necrosis of the affected organs and death to your pet!

 Other health concerns…

-That could affect your American Bandogge, may include hip dysplasia and elbow dysplasia.
-Now neither is as costly as a diagnosis of bloat nor as common for this breed, but they are both still something that very well could occur which is why you should still be aware of these conditions when questioning your dog breeder so that you can get a better idea about what the long-term health of your puppy may be like.
+That could affect your American Bandogge, including hip and elbow dysplasia.
+Now neither is as costly as a diagnosis of bloat nor as typical for this breed.
+However, they are both still something that very well could occur, which is why you should still be aware of these conditions when questioning your dog breeder so that you can get a better idea about your puppy’s long-term health.

 Now we know…

-That we just hit you with a ton of information, and we probably even scared you a bit talking about what might go wrong with your new pet, but we do this so that you fully understand the commitment you are making when choosing to be a pet owner.
+We just hit you with a ton of information, and we probably even scared you a bit about what might go wrong with your new pet, but we do this so that you fully understand your commitment when choosing to be a pet owner.

-When you decide to be a pet owner, you are committing yourself to the well being of your animal for the life of that animal.
-This is why we like to point out what might go wrong so that you can make an informed decision before you decide to take on this type of responsibility.
+This is because, when you decide to be a pet owner, you are committing yourself to your animal’s well-being for that animal’s life.
+This is why we like to point out what might go wrong so that you can make an informed decision before taking on this type of responsibility.

 We also like…

-To point out all the things that could “possibly” go wrong because we like to encourage folks to take a moment and just see what it might cost for you to purchase a pet insurance policy on your new family member.
-This way, if anything does happy to your loved one later on down the line, you won’t be on the “hook” for 100% of cost to treat your furry companion.
+To point out all the things that could “possibly” go wrong because we like to encourage folks to take a moment and just see what it might cost for you to purchase a pet insurance policy for your new family member.
+This way, if anything does happy to your loved one later on, you won’t be on the “hook” for 100% of the cost to treat your furry companion.

-For more information about what it might cost to insure your American Bandogge, and which pet insurance company might be the best for you, feel free to check out our article Top 10 Best Pet Insurance Companies.
+For more information about what it might cost to insure your American Bandogge and which pet insurance company might be the best for you, feel free to check out our article Best Pet Insurance Companies.